 That means you have multiple objectives.
 So, when you make a decision tree and set a payoff to a node, you need to express the payoff in terms of objectives.
-Most of the quick decisions are usually involve just one objective "Maximize profit" or "Minimize Cost."
+Most quick decisions usually involve just one objective "Maximize profit" or "Minimize Cost."
 Therefore, the decisions are based on one single criterion "monetary gain".
 But for a quality decision, you need to define multiple objectives and set the payoff in terms of the criterion found from these objectives.
 The Decision Tree Software is modern featured software that allows you to model multiple objectives and let you express payoff in terms of multiple objectives as shown below.

 Criteria vs. Objectives